 Each account on uAfrica will have a shipping limit, which is a rand value up to which you can ship.
-Once you have reached this shipping limit, the system will require payment from you.
-If you added your credit card details, the system will automatically charge your card with the relevant amount.
+When you reach 80% of your limit you will have to settle your account before the system will allow you to do any further fulfilment.
+If you add your credit card details, the system will automatically charge your card with the relevant amount.

 See below an example of such an order:

 Merchants are charged for their subscription to uAfrica on a monthly basis.
 The merchant, as per the screenshot below, is on the Bronze plan to the value of R299.00 per month, with shipping charges of R186.58, excluding VAT.